camwestwood/xapi/recipes/library/library-viewed-econtent.md

 [Statement Template Changes](/version_changes.md#econtent)

 ## Purpose
-This template defines the structure and terms to record the experience of viewing a reading list.
+This template defines the structure and terms to record the experience of viewing econtent.

 ### Actor
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.